dblock/slack-gamebot/README.md

 Deng Yaping defeated Victor Barna once
 ```

-You can also get match totals for other users.
+You can also get match totals for specific players.

 ```
 gamebot matches @WangHoe